Thuzys/Session_Control/README.md

 To search for games, follow these steps:
 - Go to the search games page.
 - Filter the games by name, genre, or developer.
-- To choose a genre click on the insert genre input and select the genre you want, after this click on the add button. to add the genre to the filter.
+- To choose a genre, click on the insert genre input and select the genre you want, after this click on the add button. to add the genre to the filter.
 If you want to remove a genre from the filter click on it on the genres selected list.
 - Click on the "Search" button to view the filtered games.
 - You will be redirected to the search results page, where you can view the games that match your filter.
 - After you choose a game you will be redirected to the game details page where you can see the game details such as name, genre, and developer.